woped/WoPeD/WoPeD-Installer/build-tools/Readme.txt

 website http://www.woped.org.

 Note: WoPeD is written in Java.
-It is necessary that you have installed Java 6.0 on your machine.
-Otherwise download it from http://java.sun.com.
+It is necessary that you have installed Java 6.0 or newer on your machine.

-Please note: WoPeD is NOT (yet) compatible with new Java 7!!!

 WoPeD is known to run on Microsoft Windows platforms, on MacOS X and on many Linux distributions.
 Any reports of successfully having installed